 WWE Raw will celebrate New Year's Day with its bruisers and beasts at the forefront.

 Samoa Joe will challenge Roman Reigns for the Intercontinental Championship in a battle of powerhouses.
-Monday's episode in Miami's American Airlines Center will also feature the return of universal champion Brock Lesnar.
+Monday's episode in Miami's American Airlines Arena will also feature the return of universal champion Brock Lesnar.

 Reigns and Joe clashed last week for the gold, but The Big Dog derailed the match by smashing his foe with a steel chair.
 There wasn't a definitive conclusion as a result.
 That won't happen this time around.